Are you wondering about the use of hydrogen peroxide for dogs?

 In general, hydrogen peroxide and dogs don’t mix.

-If your dog is unwell, the best thing to do is to phone or visit your veterinarian.
+If your dog is unwell, the best thing to do is to phone or visit your vet.
 These qualified experts are the best people to help your dog return to health.

 Do you have an experience to share?
 Let us know in the comments!